IoanCristianRadu/docker-website/README.md

 # Docker-Website

-This dockerized project creates a simple REST server by using the Flask framework.
+This dockerized project creates a simple REST application by using the Flask framework.

 Data is stored in the relational database MySQL which is located in a secondary container.